-The word ‘sin’ has been misused throughout history, God tells us sin is anything that leads us away from Him, Is 59:2, “But your iniquities have separated between you and your God, and your sins have hid his face from you, that he will not hear.” and 1 Jn 3:9, “Whosoever is born of God doth not commit sin; for his seed remaineth in him: and he cannot sin, because he is born of God.”
-Once we accept Jesus as our savior, we begin to love Him and His way, as He does us, 1 Jn 4:19, “We love him, because he first loved us.”
-We no longer sin without recognizing we have sinned and repent from that sin.
-It is the repenting that works to transform us, a process God calls sanctification, 2 Thes 2:13, “But we are bound to give thanks alway to God for you, brethren beloved of the Lord, because God hath from the beginning chosen you to salvation through sanctification of the Spirit and belief of the truth:” If we do not believe the Truth, we will not follow the process of sanctification and we will not repent.
-Rather, we will be stuck in the cycle of sin and separation from God.
+The word ‘sin’ has been misused throughout history, God tells us 'sin' is anything that leads us away from Him, Is 59:2, “But your iniquities have separated between you and your God, and your sins have hid his face from you, that he will not hear.” and 1 Jn 3:9, “Whosoever is born of God doth not commit sin; for his seed remaineth in him: and he cannot sin, because he is born of God.”
+Once we accept Jesus as our savior, we are reborn in love with Him and His Will, because He first loved us, 1 Jn 4:19, “We love him, because he first loved us.”
+We learn that obedience unto righteousness is for our welfare, not His.
+We no longer 'sin,' but when we do something that would lead us away from God, we recognize it and repent to not repeat it.
+It is this repenting that works to transform us, a process God calls sanctification, 2 Thes 2:13, “But we are bound to give thanks alway to God for you, brethren beloved of the Lord, because God hath from the beginning chosen you to salvation through sanctification of the Spirit and belief of the truth:” If we do not believe the Truth, we will not follow the process of sanctification, and we will not repent.
+Instead, we will be stuck in the cycle of sin and separation from God.

 Jn 8:31-32, “Then said Jesus to those Jews which believed on him, If ye continue in my word, then are ye my disciples indeed; And ye shall know the truth, and the truth shall make you free.”
 How can we be both free and slaves to His love?
 Rom 8:1-2, “There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit.
 For the law of the Spirit of life in Christ Jesus hath made me free from the law of sin and death.”
 Apparently, we choose to willingly walk after the Spirit, not the flesh, Gal 5:22-23, “But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Meekness, temperance: against such there is no law.”
-When given the opportunity to gain anything at the expense of another person, we choose to do good, 1 Cor 6:12, “All things are lawful unto me, but all things are not expedient: all things are lawful for me, but I will not be brought under the power of any.” and 1 Cor 8:9, “But take heed lest by any means this liberty of yours become a stumblingblock to them that are weak.” rather than the evil which is rooted in selfishness.
-Thus, we have become slaves to righteousness, rather than the selfishness of this world.
-Sadly, many choose to ignore God’s warnings and become slaves to the devil’s temptations.
+God gives us the strength to walk away from anything that would harm us or another person, 1 Cor 6:12, “All things are lawful unto me, but all things are not expedient: all things are lawful for me, but I will not be brought under the power of any.” and 1 Cor 8:9, “But take heed lest by any means this liberty of yours become a stumblingblock to them that are weak.”
+Thus, we are no longer stumbling blocks but have become slaves unto righteousness, rather than the selfishness of this world.